NCAR/ccpp-framework/doc/CCPPtechnical/source/CCPPPreBuild.rst

 Once the configuration in ``ccpp_prebuild_config.py`` is complete, the ``ccpp_prebuild.py`` script can be run from the top level directory.
 For the SCM, this script must be run (in dynamic build mode only) to reconcile data provided by the SCM with data required by the physics schemes before compilation and to generate physics caps and makefile segments.
 For the :term:`UFS` Atmosphere host model, the ``ccpp_prebuild.py`` script is called automatically by the NEMSfv3gfs build system when the :term:`CCPP` build is requested (by running the :term:`CCPP` regression tests or by passing the option CCPP=Y and others to the ``compile.sh`` script; see the compile commands defined in the :term:`CCPP` regression test configurations for further details).

-For developers adding a CCPP-compliant physics scheme, running ``ccpp_prebuild.py`` periodically is recommended to check that the metadata in the argument tables match between the host model and the physics scheme.
+For developers adding a CCPP-compliant physics scheme, running ``ccpp_prebuild.py`` periodically is recommended to check that the metadata provided with the physics schemes matches what the host model provided.
 For the :term:`UFS` Atmosphere, running ``ccpp_prebuild.py`` manually is identical to running it for the SCM (since the relative paths to their respective ``ccpp_prebuild_config.py`` files are identical), except it may be necessary to add the ``--static`` and ``--suites`` command-line arguments for the static option.

 As alluded to above, the ``ccpp_prebuild.py`` script has six command line options, with the path to a host-model specific configuration file (``--config``) being the only necessary input option: